 Life insurance and cancer

 One in two people in the UK will at some stage develop a form of cancer, and of course the consequences can be tragic for families.
+But how can life insurance provide financial protection after a cancer diagnosis.

-So it’s little wonder why so many people wish to take out financial protection against the impact cancer would have.
+All thing’s considered, it’s little wonder why so many people wish to take out financial protection against the impact cancer would have.
 Life insurance can be part of that planning.

 Life insurance pays out a cash sum if you pass away, or if you’re diagnosed with a terminal illness during the length of your policy.
 So, if cancer is the cause of death or is the cause of a terminal illness diagnosis then, yes, it is covered.